lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### No ACK
-In the No ACK mode there is no feedback communication.
-The sender will send the fragments until the last one without any possibility to know if there were an error or a loss has occurred.
-As there is not a need to identify specific fragments a one-bit FCN is used, where FCN All-0 will be sent for all fragments except the last one.
-The latter will carry an All-1 FCN and will send the MIC.
+In the No ACK mode there is no feedback communication from the fragment receiver.
+The sender will send the fragments of a packet until the last one without any possibility to know if errors or a losses have occurred.
+As in this mode there is not a need to identify specific fragments a one-bit FCN is used, therefore FCN All-0 will be used in all fragments except the last one.
+The latter will carry an All-1 FCN and will also carry the MIC.
-The receiver waits for fragments and will set the Inactivity timer in order to see if there are no missing fragments.
+The receiver will wait for fragments and will set the Inactivity timer.
 The No ACK mode will use the MIC contained in the last fragment to check error.
 The FCN is set to All-1 for the last fragment.
-When the Inactivity Timer expires or when the check of MIC gives an error the receiver will abort the communication, all the fragments will be dropped.
-The Inactivity Timer will be based on the LPWAN technology and will be defined in the specific technology document.
+When the Inactivity Timer expires or when the MIC check indicates that the reassembled packet does not match the originall one, the receiver will release all resources allocated to reassembly of the packet.
+The initial value of the Inactivity Timer will be determined based on the characteristics of the underlying LPWAN technology and will be defined in other documents (e.g. technology-specific profile documents).

 ### The Window modes
 In Window modes, a jumping window protocol is using two windows alternatively, 0 and 1.
 An FCN set to All-0 indicates that the window is over (i.e. the fragment is the last one of the window) and allows to switch from one window to another.
-The All-1 FCN in a fragment indicates that it is the last fragment of the packet and there will not be another window.
+The All-1 FCN in a fragment indicates that it is the last fragment of the packet and therefore there will not be another window for the packet.

-The Window mode has two different reliability options modes: The ACK-on-error and the ACK-always.
+The Window mode offers two different reliability options modes: ACK-on-error and ACK-always.

 ### ACK-Always
 Initially, when a fragmented packet needs to be sent, the window is set to 0, a local_bitmap